 School supplies are everywhere right now.
 There are rows of overly packaged, plastic pens, pencils, and folders.
-And, while you can't deviate too much from the provided school supply list in elementary - things open up a little in middle school, high school, and especially college.
+You can't deviate too much from the provided school supply list in elementary, but things open up a little in middle school, high school, and especially college.

-So, I'm going to start this post by saying I'm not a teacher; I'm not even a parent.
-But, I firmly believe that they both know waaayyyy more than I do.
-If you're wondering why you should buy something, just ask But, if they ask for glue sticks - buy glue sticks.
-If they ask for notecards - buy notecards.
-There will be some disposable items you can't disregard.
+I'm going to start this post by saying I'm not a teacher.
+If you're wondering why you should buy something, just ask.
+If they ask for glue sticks, buy glue sticks.
+If they ask for notecards, buy notecards.
+There will be some disposable items you can't avoid.
 And, that's OK.

 where to shop?